 The time for my birth is close at hand.
 Forgive me, my brothers.
 Do not stand in the way of my birth to real life; do not wish me stillborn.
 My desire is to belong to God.
 (St. Ignatius of Antioch, excerpt from his Letter to the Romans)

-The life and teaching of St. Ignatius clearly point to the goal of human nature: eternal communion with God.
+The life and teaching of Saint Ignatius of Antioch clearly point to the goal of human nature: eternal communion with God.
 In our present age, a vast number of people have lost sight of that goal, having mistaken it for base, earthly desires, of which Ignatius himself speaks.
 Created things, however, by their finite nature cannot bring permanent happiness but can only provide temporary and fleeting pleasure.
 This is so because man is made for something—Someone, in fact—infinitely greater and higher.
 The thirsty human heart can only be satisfied by Christ who is himself the life and light of humanity (Jn.
 1:4).
 Further, since we find our origin in God, our end and perfect happiness are found in God alone.
 As man attains his destiny in God, whose perfection of goodness, love, and beauty is the desire of his heart, the fullness of human life is thus also attained.

 Therefore to be fully human is to live in union with God forever.
 It is a journey we must set off on, toward a new and yet unseen horizon of immeasurable and incomparable light, love, goodness, and beauty.
 There will be hardships along the way: we too may encounter hate, brutal treatment, persecution, and imprisonment, and have to look death in the face.
 If we fail to make this journey, however, one which is comprised of the choices we make each moment, we will never attain our completeness, which means we will forever live in incompleteness, unsatisfied and unfulfilled.